 That's right, and they didn't sound great.
 The record label Pulse 8 had given a few people promos of the entire album, and that's how it got out there.

-How does it feel that the album is finally seeing the light of day for the fans?
+How does it feel that the album finally sees the light of day for the fans?

 Lucia: It is good because the fans have always given us a lot of support.
 We are getting a lot of orders for the record, so hopefully, it is going to get out there for people to hear.
-The production is excellent on it, and the songs seem to have stood the test of time – I hope everyone enjoys it.
+The production is excellent, and the songs seem to have stood the test of time - I hope everyone enjoys it.

 Will you be touring the record?

 Lucia: Yes, we play a few of the songs from Out Of The Woods in the set anyway.
 We always play a remix of Catch and Please Save Me.
 I have been out busking on my own with a guitar which was terrifying.
 I played All Fall Down and Britannia, which seemed to work quite well with me and a guitar.

 Looking back on the history of Sunscreem, do you have any particular highlights?